AFCI vs. GFCI Protection: A Technical Guide for Electricians

 - Can I use a GFCI outlet on a circuit with an AFCI breaker?

 - Yes, and in many locations, it is required by the NEC.
-You can install a Dual Function AFCI/GFCI breaker at the panel, or you can use a standard afci breaker and install a gfci outlet as the first device in the circuit run, wiring any subsequent standard receptacles to its LOAD side.
-This “cascading” provides both types of protection as required by code for locations like kitchens and laundry areas.
+You can install a Dual Function AFCI/GFCI breaker at the panel, or you can use an AFCI breaker and install a gfci outlet as the first device in the circuit run, wiring any subsequent standard receptacles to its LOAD side — but the installation must meet the NEC listing and wiring requirements for the devices used.

 - Why do some areas, like kitchens, require both AFCI and GFCI protection?

 - Kitchens present a unique combination of risks.
 The presence of water and grounded appliances creates a high risk for electrical shock, necessitating GFCI protection.
-At the same time, the numerous cord-and-plug connected appliances (blenders, toasters, etc.) and concealed wiring increase the risk of an arc fault.
-Therefore, the NEC mandates both forms of protection to comprehensively cover both shock (GFCI) and fire (AFCI) hazards, ensuring the highest level of safety.
+At the same time, the numerous cord-and-plug connected appliances and concealed wiring increase the risk of an arc fault.
+Therefore, the NEC requires the appropriate combination of protections to cover both shock (GFCI) and fire (AFCI) hazards.